-3.4 A Member in Public Practice utilising Outsourced Services should evaluate the Member's ability to comply with Section 130 Professional Competence and Due Care of the Code.
-In doing so, the Member should also consider the risk of potential inability to perform an Engagement due to poor performance of another party and the impact of this where an Outsourcing arrangement is to be utilised.
-SC36

-- 3.5 A Member in Public Practice who is considering utilising Outsourced Services should take reasonable steps to determine that the Outsourced Service Provider has the required professional competence, skills, capacity, policies and procedures to conduct the Outsourced Services to manage the risks associated with Outsourcing.
-As part of the risk management process, prior to sharing confidential information with an Outsourced Service Provider, the Member should evaluate the Outsourced Service Provider's controls to safeguard such information, including whether the Outsourced Service Provider has appropriate systems and procedures in place to prevent unauthorised access. - 3.6 A Member in Public Practice who utilises an Outsourced Service Provider retains the primary responsibility to deliver the Professional Service in accordance with the Terms of Engagement with the Client and in compliance with the ethical requirements of the Code and applicable Professional Standards. - 3.7 Where a Member in Public Practice utilises Outsourced Services, it is important that the Member disclose to the Client the geographical location of the Outsourced Service Provider and the nature and extent to which Outsourced Services are used in the delivery of the Professional Service.
-These factors impact the amount of risk associated with the Outsource Service being delivered and the management of the confidential information of the Client.
-The Member should consider obtaining written consent from the Client to use Outsourced Services.
-SC40, - 3.8 Appropriate forms of written consent from a Client include a signed Engagement Letter that incorporates details of the intended Outsourcing activities and acknowledgement of the acceptance of use of Outsourced Services.
-Where a Firm uses Outsourcing on a regular basis with a multitude of Clients, a standard form disclosure may be used by the Firm to satisfy the requirement of written consent.
-SC45, SC67 - 3.9 The use of an Outsourced Service Provider may create threats to compliance with the fundamental principles of the Code as well as risks associated with non-SC33 compliance with applicable laws and regulations, for example, the Privacy Act.
-A Member in Public Practice should consider potential threats to the fundamental principles, applicable laws and regulations.
-If the threats are significant, then the Member should apply appropriate safeguards to eliminate the threats or reduce them to an Acceptable Level.
-If appropriate safeguards are not available to reduce the threats to an Acceptable Level, then the Member may need to consider declining or discontinuing the use of the Outsourced Service Provider.
-When making the decision to discontinue the use of services, the Member is reminded to consider the legal and other implications of existing contractual arrangements GC21, SC34-36.
+- 3.7 A Member in Public Practice utilising Outsourced Services should evaluate the Member's ability to comply with Section 130 Professional Competence and Due Care of the Code. - 3.8 A Member in Public Practice who is considering utilising Outsourced Services should take reasonable steps to determine that the Outsourced Service Provider has the required professional competence, skills, capacity, policies and procedures to conduct the Outsourced Services.
+Prior to sharing confidential information with an Outsourced Service Provider, the Member should evaluate the Outsourced Service Provider's controls to safeguard such information, including whether the Outsourced Service Provider has appropriate systems and procedures in place to prevent unauthorised access to it. - 3.9 A Member in Public Practice who utilises an Outsourced Service Provider retains the primary responsibility to deliver the Professional Service in accordance with the Terms of Engagement with the Client and in compliance with the ethical requirements of the Code and applicable Professional Standards. - 3.10 Where a Member in Public Practice utilises Outsourced Services, the Member should disclose to the Client the nature and extent to which Outsourced Services are used in the delivery of the Professional Service and obtain written consent from the Client to use those Outsourced Services.
+This does not include the Member's internal functions (e.g. record storage or software application hosting) which do not involve an active role in the Professional Service.